Retirement Living Hub

 • Resident Councils and Committees: Get involved in community governance, planning events, or advocating for resident interests.
 This allows you to shape your living environment.

 • Volunteer Opportunities: Many communities organize volunteer programs within the community or with local charities.
-You can give back to the wider world and feel a sense of purpose.
+Bill volunteers at a local food bank on Thursdays, and it gives him such a sense of purpose.

 • Special Interest Clubs: Find groups for everything from gardening and bird watching to travel planning and investment discussions.
 These clubs bring together people with shared passions.